Saddam2360/sunnah-life-360/README.md

 flutter run -d chrome

 🤝 Contributing
-We welcome Islamic developers and designers!
+We welcome Islamic developers and designers
 Please see CONTRIBUTING.md (coming soon).

 📄 License
-This project is licensed under the MIT License – see LICENSE for details.
+This project is licensed under the MIT License – see LICENSE details.

 💖 Support / Donations
 If this project benefits you or your community, consider donating or spreading the word 🌍